 - Open agility shows are just that, open to all who wish to take part and may cap the total number of dogs in a class (the minimum cap being 250 dogs)

-- Premier shows are those that hold Kennel Club qualifiers for Crufts, Discover Dogs or Olympia.
+- Premier shows are those that hold Kennel Club qualifiers for Crufts, Discover Dogs or The Kennel Club Agility Stakes.
 They will also have standard qualifying classes

 - Championship agility shows hold championship classes which are divided into three separate rounds.
 The winner and 2nd-placed dogs being awarded an Agility Certificate and a Reserve Agility Certificate